mpartel/usbmooc-scripts/README.markdown

 The image files may be downloaded [here](http://new.testmycode.net/usbmooc/).

+## Building the tools ##

+    make -C src
+    make -C chrooter

+If you're on a 64-bit system, your compiler must be able to generate i386 executables.
+You may need to install `gcc-multilib` on Debian-derivatives.

-## Basic usage ##
+## Usage ##

 The image is based on 32-bit Linux Mint 13 and lives in a raw disk file, including the partition table.
-The system is assumed to be installed on a single partition that is marked bootable.
+The system is assumed to be installed on a single ext2/3 partition that is marked bootable.

 Edit the image under QEMU with a command like

     qemu-system-i386 -hda images/current.img -m 512M -net user -net nic

 See [here](http://qemu.weilnetz.de/qemu-doc.html#sec_005finvocation) for more options

+Installing and configuring the `swapspace` package is recommended, since the scripts currently don't support swap partitions.

 ## clean-image.sh ##